d6lts/search404/README.txt

 UNINSTALLTION:
 --------------
 1. Disable the module.
-2. Uninstall the module, which will set the 404 page the path it was before install of this module.
+2. Uninstall the module, which will blank the the 404 page
 CREDITS:
 --------
 Written by Lars Sehested Geisler <drupal@larsgeisler.dk>